Abitakijikokwe: The Woman Behind the Name

 French explorers called them Saulteurs (from saut, meaning "leap" or "waterfall") because they lived at the 21-foot drop where Lake Superior flows into the St. Marys River.

-The translation of "Abitakijikokwe" as "Half-Sky Woman" represents a linguistic interpretation based on Anishinaabemowin roots.
-Spirit names carried deep personal and ceremonial significance that cannot be fully captured in translation.
-What we can say with confidence is that this appears to be a vision name connecting her to the celestial realm—a name likely given through ceremony and carried throughout her life.
+Spirit names carried deep personal and ceremonial significance that cannot be fully captured in any English translation.
+What we can say with confidence is that this appears to be a vision name — one that connects Marie Josephte to the threshold between earth and sky, between the forest floor and the canopy.
 Historical French records sometimes rendered this name as "Abitakijikok8e," with the "8" being Jesuit shorthand for the soft "ou" or "w" sound common in Algonquian languages.
+The name appears in nine primary records at Oka Mission under ten different spellings, recorded by three different priests over nineteen years.

 The 1801 Record at L'Annonciation